kyleegordon/per_scholas_case_study/README.md

-## User Stories By Page:
+## User Stories By Page

-..* Index
+..* Index ..
-....* As a user, I would like to view the index page so that I can access and navigate this application.
+....* As a user, I would like to view the index page so that I can access and navigate this application. ..

-..* About
+..* About ..
-....* As a user, I would like to view the about page so that I can learn more about this application.
+....* As a user, I would like to view the about page so that I can learn more about this application. ..
 ..* Sign Up
     -As a user, I would like to create an account so that I can use this application.
 ..* Login